NCU-DSA-111-1/assignment_4-ruchie0203/README.md

 4. The client will send the message with direction message and the server send it to all clients(if there are multiple clients) to make the specific snake change the direction.

+5. In this version, **you must enter any direction at the beginning** or the game will be end soon!

 # Bugs
 1. Can't change the direction properly while the sending and receiving part have no problem (I thought).